DinoChiesa/Apigee-External-Authorization-2/README.md

 ### What about more flexible controls?

 This is all very powerful, and allows API Platform teams to control which _apps can call which APIs_.
 One thing that is missing here is "role based access control", a/k/a RBAC, which would allow an access control decision based on the _identity of the human_ operating the application.
 Also missing is ABAC, what [OWASP calls "Attribute Based Access Control"](https://cheatsheetseries.owasp.org/cheatsheets/Authorization_Cheat_Sheet.html#prefer-attribute-and-relationship-based-access-control-over-rbac), which allows control based not just on the role or identity of the caller, but also based on additional data, such as: Job role, time of day, project name, MAC address, record creation date, prior activity pattern, and others.
-Apigee does not have a good mechanism, by itself, for performing either user-by-user RBAC or the more advanced ABAC.
+Apigee does not have a good mechanism, by itself, for performing either user-by-user RBAC or the more general ABAC.

 To accomplish user-based RBAC, or the more general ABAC, the typical pattern is to _externalize_ the access control decision and use Apigee to _enforce_ the decision.

 The way it works for handling an inbound API call:

+- The Apigee runtime collects or determines all of the information it needs to inform an access control decision.
+This might be information about the requesting user, a billing account status, patterns of recent activity, and so on.
+Normally the user information is obtained from something like an ID Token that is signed by an independent Identity Provider.

 - Apigee sends an access control request to an external Access Control system.
 This request must include all the metadata that the external system will need to make a decision.
 The identity of the caller, the resource being requested, the specific action being requested, the source IP address, and so on.
 Whatever is required.

 - The external system makes the decision (Allow or Deny), and sends it back to Apigee.